 The 16 honors courses must include 4 in each core subject: English, math, science, and social studies.
-AP Calculus AB, French II DE, French III DE, Spanish III, AP Art Studio, and other honors courses are all additional honors courses that may be taken beyond the required 16.
-If a student begins high school in the accelerated math track, he/she must take Calculus during the senior year.
+AP Calculus AB, AP Art 2-D, and other honors courses are all additional honors courses that may be taken beyond the required 16.

 Standardized Testing Program

 - Pre-ACT – 8th, 9th, and 10th grades

 - ACT—10th, 11th, and 12th grades (Voluntary, but required for admission to LA universities)